+Information and advice for patients

+Neurology

 What is a lumbar puncture?

 A lumbar puncture, also called an LP or spinal tap, is where a small amount of cerebrospinal fluid (CSF) is taken out of your spinal canal using a needle inserted into your back, between 2 bones (vertebrae).
 The procedure is done using a local anaesthetic injection so you will be awake but the area will be numbed.
 What are the benefits of a lumbar puncture?

-Lumbar puncture allows your doctor to obtain a sample of spinal fluid for testing.
-This can give your doctor important information about the function of your nervous system and helps us to identify or rule out certain conditions that might need treatment.
+The benefit of a lumbar puncture is that it enables the spinal fluid to be tested which can give your doctor important information about the function of your nervous system and helps us to identify or rule out certain conditions that might need treatment.
 It also allows the CSF pressure to be measured to see if this is within the normal range.
 What are the risks of a lumbar puncture?

-Although there are risks for this test, it is important to remember that these do not affect all patients.
-Risks for this procedure include:

-Headache

-Approximately 1 in 4 adults have a headache after a lumbar puncture which can start a few hours to 2 days after the procedure, and last for a few days.
-It is caused by the slow leak of spinal fluid through the puncture site into the surrounding tissue.
-This is not dangerous and the leak closes over a few days.
+Headache Approximately 1 in 4 adults have a headache after a lumbar puncture which can start a few hours to 2 days after the procedure, and last for a few days.
+It is caused by the slow leak of spinal fluid through the puncture site into the tissue.
+It is not dangerous and the leak closes over a few days.
 The headache may be dull or throbbing and you may also have a stiff neck and sickness.
 It can be treated by lying flat and taking painkillers such as paracetamol.

-In rare cases, the headache can last several weeks or months and you will need an injection to seal the lumbar puncture site.

-Back pain and bruising

-You may experience some back pain after the procedure from where the local anaesthetic injection and lumbar puncture needle were inserted, and may also have some bruising.
+Very rarely the headache can last several weeks or months and will need an injection to seal the lumbar puncture site.
+Back pain and bruising You may experience some back pain after the procedure from where the local anaesthetic injection and lumbar puncture needle was inserted, and may also have some bruising.
 Back pain can also be caused by having to curl up for the procedure.
-If you have any back pain after the lumbar puncture, you can treat this with painkillers such as paracetamol.
+If you have any back pain after the lumbar puncture you can treat this with painkillers such as paracetamol.
+Other complications - Infection of the skin or of the spinal fluid can occur extremely rarely.

-Other complications

-- Infection of the skin or of the spinal fluid can occur extremely rarely.
 This would need treatment with antibiotics and could be very serious. - Very rarely a blood clot may form around the lumbar puncture site, or around the brain.
 This would be very serious and may require surgery to treat it. - There have also been extremely rare reports of persistent back pain, numbness and tingling of the leg, hearing loss and double vision following a lumbar puncture.
 Serious harm due to complications such as these occur in less than 1 in 10,000 lumbar punctures.
-Your neurologist will have weighed up the benefits of the procedure against the potential risks and will always ensure that the procedure is only undertaken if it is absolutely necessary.

-Difficulty performing the procedure

-In approximately 1 in 20 patients the lumbar puncture is difficult to perform.
+Your neurologist will have weighed up the risks of the procedure against the Information and advice for patients Neurology potential benefits and will always ensure that the procedure is only undertaken if it is absolutely necessary.
+Difficulty performing the procedure In approximately 1 in 20 patients the lumbar puncture is difficult to perform.
 This is more likely in people who have severe arthritis of the spine, have an abnormally shaped spine or are overweight.
 In these circumstances you may need another appointment to come and have the procedure performed using X-rays to guide the doctor in inserting the needle.
 The team will make a careful assessment before the lumbar puncture is performed of how difficult it is likely to be and in some cases may advise that it is not attempted at all except with X-ray guidance.
 Are there any alternatives to a lumbar puncture?